Residency Reclassification Verifications

 - Check stubs from working in Utah

-- Bank Account show that primary transactions are in Utah
+- Bank Account showing primary transactions are in Utah

 - Explanation of extenuating circumstances